DKNS-JCC/LCDeej/README.md

 #### It stopped detecting my Arduino Board

-First close running app, then reconnect arduino and restart app
+-First close running app, then reconnect arduino and restart app

 #### App stopped working

-Rebooting your PC fixes almost everything, open an issue if it is still happening
+-Rebooting your PC fixes almost everything, open an issue if it is still happening

 ## Used tech